mattgodbolt/ce-cppcon-talk/Notes.md

 * Unbolting the lid of your compiler with CE
 * "What has my compiler done for me lately?"
 * Compilational sympathy?
+* Assembly!
+Wait, come back!
+* Compiler Explorer: The Right To Assembly
+* CE - Assembly is a right not a privilege

+Foemmel likes 16, 18 (cliched), 8.
+His ideas 22-24

 via medium of Bowie songs?
 "Keynotes should be inspiring and memorable" <- @lefticus